EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 # IANA Considerations

-## ACE OAuth Profile Registry
+## ACE Groupcomm Profile Registry {#iana-profile}

-The following registrations are done for the ACE OAuth Profile Registry following the procedure specified in {{I-D.ietf-ace-oauth-authz}}.
+The following registrations are done for the "ACE Groupcomm Profile" Registry following the procedure specified in {{I-D.ietf-ace-key-groupcomm}}.

 Note to RFC Editor: Please replace all occurrences of "\[\[This document\]\]" with the RFC number of this specification and delete this paragraph.